zendframework/zf2-documentation/docs/languages/en/tutorials/tutorial.navigation.rst

 This configuration maps out the pages we've defined in our controller, with labels linking to the given route names.
-You can define highly complex heirachical sites here with pages and sub-pages linking to route names, controller/action pairs or external uris.
+You can define highly complex hierarchical sites here with pages and sub-pages linking to route names, controller/action pairs or external uris.
 For more information see the docs
 `here <http://framework.zend.com/manual/2.1/en/modules/zend.navigation.quick-start.html>`__.